 Professional standards require us to accumulate all known and likely uncorrected misstatements identified during the audit, other than those that are trivial, and communicate them to the appropriate level of management.
-We have no such misstatements to report to the Board of Trustees.
+The attached schedule summarizes uncorrected misstatements of the financial statements.
+Management has determined that their effects are immaterial, both individually and in the aggregate, to the financial statements taken as a whole.